blsdncn/odin-rock-paper-scissors/README.md

 # JS Rock Paper Scissors Game
 ## Functionality:
-- Uses prompt to get user input
+- Use buttons to select your move, computer will randomly generate a move.
-- Uses Math.random to get computer input
+- Scoreboard to track total w/l/t
-- Reprompts if user gives invalid input using a while loop.
+- Text box to display latest play results

 ## Todo:
 - Have user start a new game and specify how many rounds.